chrisrodz/calendar-schedules/README.md

 flask run
 ```

-You should be able to visit http://localhost:8080 and to authenticate
+You should be able to visit http://localhost:8080 and to authenticate.
+After successfully authenticating you should be able to make API requests.

 ## API Requests